ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-overview.md

 HCX owns the source and destination encryption and decryption processes, ensuring consistent security and providing admission for hybrid workflows such as VM migration and network extension.

 This offering creates an optimized, software-defined WAN to increase stretched network performance, enabling performance that approaches LAN speed.
-HCX also enables bidirectional workload and VMware NSX® security policy migration to the {{site.data.keyword.cloud_notm}}.
+HCX also enables bidirectional workload migration to {{site.data.keyword.cloud_notm}} Networking services.
 HCX integrates with vSphere vCenter and is managed from the vSphere Web Client.

 ## HCX services
 {: #hcx-archi-overview-svcs}